yaazkal/cfsync/README.md

 # cfsync - Syncs records to Cloudflare DNS

-This is a WIP concept.
+This is a WIP concept for Dynamic DNS using Cloudflare.

 Multidomain and multi records are supported but not completly implemented.